-This section of Brentwood Emergency Communications District's (the District) annual financial report presents our discussion and analysis of the District's financial performance during the fiscal years ended June 30, 2023 and 2022.
+This section of Brentwood Emergency Communications District's (the District) financial statement report presents our discussion and analysis of the District's financial performance during the fiscal years ended June 30, 2024 and 2023.
 This section should be read in conjunction with the financial statements and accompanying notes, which follow this section.

 The District is presented as a blended component unit within the proprietary funds of the City of Brentwood (the City or primary government), located in Williamson County, Tennessee.
 The District was authorized in September 2002 in accordance with §24-52 of the Brentwood Municipal Code, the Board of Commissioners of the City and pursuant to the Tennessee Emergency Communications District Law.
 The District provides for operation, maintenance, funding and enhancement of the City's existing emergency communications system.
-The costs of these services are funded primarily by monthly telephone subscriber service fees.
+The costs of these services are funded primarily by monthly telephone subscriber service fees collected by the State of Tennessee and remitted to local districts.